nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 In a Sole Proprietorship you lose the ability to structure the business how you want.
 You don’t have a choice on whether you want to be actively or passively involved in the business like you could with an LLC or Corporation.

 The more complex businesses give you the option to be more hands-on and involved in the day-to-day decision making in the company.
 They provide you the ability to be totally hands-off and hire a management team to do all the nitty-gritty work for you.
 You would still be involved in all major company decisions either way.

 Having a management team allows you to take a step back and focus on the big picture vision instead of losing sight and getting distracted with all the little things which inevitably come up.

 This is not the case in a Sole Proprietorship.
 In stead of getting the chance to be hands-off, you have to be all hands on deck.
 Sole Proprietorships only exist if the owner, the sole proprietor, is actively managing and operating the business themselves.
 Sole proprietors can hire employees if they want, but the owner have to be a part of all decisions, both short- and long-term.

-<p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/what-does-llc-mean/"> Why are LLCs so popular? </a></p>
+<p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/what-does-llc-mean/" target="_blank"> Why are LLCs so popular? </a></p>

 ## How long does a Sole Proprietorship last?